christophe77/sentiment-js/README.md

 		]
     }

+    'You are just a fucking bitch.
+You just deserve to receive cum on your 	dirty shitty face' :
+	{
+		"combined":"negative"
+    }

 Has you can see on the 3rd exemple, the sentences are very vulgar but the sentiment is computed as "positive".

-That's why I added a toxicity classification so you can check both toxicity and sentiment result to determinate if it's a false positive.
+That's why I added a "combined" classification so you can check both toxicity and sentiment result to determinate if it's a false positive.

 ## TODO

-- Combine sentiment and toxicity classification to get the most accurate sentiment result.

 - add a tensorflow backend to get better speed and performance.